CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 As a slightly contrived mathematical example, suppose $n ∈ ℕ$ is a number and consider the set $\{m : ℕ ∣ ∃ i. m = n · i\}$ of numbers which are multiples of $n$.
-We can define this as an Agda type ``MultiplesOf``.
+We can define this as an Agda type ``Multiples-Of``.
 (Don't worry about the actual definition for now.)

 ```
-MultiplesOf : ℕ → Type
+Multiples-Of : ℕ → Type
-MultiplesOf n = Σ[ m ∈ ℕ ] Σ[ i ∈ ℕ ] m ≡ i · n
+Multiples-Of n = Σ[ m ∈ ℕ ] Σ[ i ∈ ℕ ] m ≡ i · n
 ```

-Notice that the elements that `MultiplesOf n` has will *depend* on the value of `n` that we choose: different choices will yield genuinely different sets of numbers, and generally speaking an element of `MultiplesOf n₁` will not also be an element of `MultiplesOf n₂` for some other `n₂`.
+Notice that the elements that `Multiples-Of n` has will *depend* on the value of `n` that we choose: different choices will yield genuinely different sets of numbers, and generally speaking an element of `Multiples-Of n₁` will not also be an element of `Multiples-Of n₂` for some other `n₂`.
 In other words, we are describing a function from natural numbers to types, i.e. a function `ℕ → Type`.
 A function of this shape (`A → Type`) is often called a "type family over `A`".